WillMontes/LivingVillages/README.md

 The mod's design rule is **"villagers think; Minecraft acts"** — the AI picks what to do and why, the mod handles the pathfinding, block placement, and inventory work.

+(Being the first iteration of this mod, there is a rather unpolished feel to it.
+I will work to develop a user interface, maybe a city hall with books that log each historic village event.
+Possibly a store center.)
 ---

 ## Features